Sales rep salary varies heavily, but here’s how it breaks down by state.

 Whether you’re looking for a job, negotiating a raise, or looking to hire sales reps — knowing the average sales rep salary for your state will help you!

 Salaries can stagnate and leave you needing a cost of living increase in addition to your commission (which you may have to negotiate).
 Not to mention that it’s not likely that a great rep will be selling the same thing at the end of their career as when they started.

-If you find yourself staring at of one of these issues, you may find it helpful to know the average sales rep salary by state.
+If you find yourself staring at one of these issues, you may find it helpful to know the average sales rep salary by state.

-Note: The average sales rep salary in the U.S.A. is $58,007.
+Note: The average sales rep salary in the U.S.A. in 2021 is $65035.